thejpster/illyria/README.md

 ### TODO

 * More tests
+* Example which uses a pair of serial ports with flow control
+* Example which uses a pair of serial ports with random byte loss
-* Example which uses a pair of serial ports
+* Example which uses a pair of serial ports with random byte corruption
 * Example which uses a loopback TCP socket
 * Colouring packets (Red, Blue or Purple) so retries can be detected and reboots can be tolerated
+* Add a function which says whether Illyria is waiting for an ACK or if the last message was sent OK.
+You can then spin on this if you just want to send a message in a blocking fashion.

 ### Unreleased Changes